 Google Cloud Armor enables you to define prioritized rules with configurable match conditions and actions in a security policy.
-A rule takes effect, meaning that the configured action is applied, if the rule is the highest priority rule where the incoming request's attributes match those expressed in the rule's match condition.
+A rule takes effect, meaning that the configured action is applied, if the rule is the highest priority rule whose conditions match the attributes of the incoming request.

 - A basic match condition contains lists of IP addresses or lists of IP address ranges.